4 Speed and 5 Speed Transmissions

 "And it is those guys who learn that who will seek out the assistance of paid professionals.
 There are plenty of those to go around."

-Snowbum snipped some things here, as it is not pertinent.
+Snowbum snipped some things here, as not pertinent.

 Tom closed with this: